-MANCHESTER, N.H. – This Christmas, all Manchester-Boston Regional Airport Director Ted Kitchens wants is five of your trips.
+MANCHESTER, NH – All Manchester-Boston Regional Airport Director Ted Kitchens wants for Christmas this year is five of your trips.

 According to Kitchens, if New Hampshire residents don’t use Manchester-Boston Regional Airport (better known by its ICAO Code, MHT) for five out of ten of their departing flights instead of other alternatives like Logan International Airport in Boston, airline executives may no longer consider New Hampshire as a viable market on its own for air travel.

 As of November 2022, Kitchens says that number currently stands at 2 out of 10 New Hampshire flyers, an improvement from the 1.7 he saw at the beginning of his tenure.
 However, he says MHT’s passenger leakage to Logan and other nearby airports is something not being seen at other airports across New England, such as T.F.
 Green International Airport in Providence, Rhode Island, (ICAO Code: PVD)

 “The fine citizens of Providence give half of their travel to PVD and half to Logan,” said Kitchens.
 “Why can’t we do the same?”

 MHT also faces obstacles related to the aftermath of the COVID-19 pandemic that are endemic to the entire airline industry.
 The pool of available pilots and other specialized staff such as baggage handlers remains low, with new civil aviation pilots remaining in short supply and newer military pilots being transferred into flying drones rather than traditional aircraft.